NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 * **specularColorTexture** (boolean)

     Toggle the specularColorTexture usage inside the material.
 Using the specular color texture allows per fragment control about the dielectric specular reflection color on a surface.
+The specularColorTexture uses sRGB encoding.

 * **transmission** (float, range [0.0, 1.0], default 0.0)